-

 Exclude files from layers (Advanced feature)

 You can exclude specific files and folders from a composited layer to prevent files from persisting on a user’s desktop.
-For example, you can exclude antivirus software files and folders that should not persist for a desktop from one login to the next.
+For example, you can exclude antivirus software files and folders that must not persist for a desktop from one login to the next.

 Limitation